codeequity/codeEquity/docs/ceManual.md

 # CodeEquity Software Manual

-CodeEquity is based on a simple, fundamental idea.
-In caveman speak: ***If I build something with my own resources, it is mine to do with as I please***.
-The world we live in today is, happily, a more refined and collaborative place.
-Translated to today's world: ***If you help build something outside the scope of a job and all the benefits a job normally entails, you should at least earn fair ownership in that thing***.
+CodeEquity is based on a simple truth: ***If you help create something, you should be among those that benefit from it***.

-Traditionally, established companies promise stability and pay employees salaries, provide insurance, retirement plans, office space, computing environments, lots of free coffee and more.
-In return those companies own all of the output of every one of their employees.
-Startup companies, on the other hand, can not offer stability, and often skimp on wages, retirement plans, and so on.
-In return, a startup company will offer small amounts of equity in order to attract skilled employees.
+Traditional established companies pay employee salaries, promise stability, and provide many perks including insurance, retirement plans, office space, computing environments, lots of free coffee and more.
+In return, those companies own all of the output of every one of their employees.
+Startup companies are similar, but in place of stability, retirement plans, and often competitive wages, they offer small amounts of equity in order to attract skilled employees.

-There are newer models for organizing teams to create a products.
+There are other models for organizing teams to create products.
 GitHub provides a space for the primary alternative today in the software development world.
-Most new ventures in this space do not offer money to compensate skilled contributors.
+Most new ventures in the GitHub space do not offer money to compensate skilled contributors.
 Nor do they offer office space, insurance, retirement plans, or lots of free coffee.
 Instead, they offer social recognition and a sense of purpose.
 These incentives can be powerful, but only up to a point.